Broadway at the Beach: History

 Burroughs & Chapin announced the project in 1993.
 The July 4, 1995 grand opening included Senator Strom Thurmond and Governor David Beasley.
 The first attractions included Hard Rock Cafe and Palace Theatre (which once hosted Savage Garden and Weird Al Yankovic).
 A horseshoe shaped area ran from Celebrity Square to the “Generations at Play” fountain.
 Additional stores came later, along with Grissom Parkway.
 Nearby U.S. 17 Bypass attracted more development.
 In November 1996, a Planet Hollywood and All Star Cafe opened in the "Lakeshore at Broadway" district.
 The high-profile grand opening of the two restaurants in 1997 attracted celebrities such as Bruce Willis, Jennifer Love Hewitt and Will Smith.

 In October 2010, Legends in Concert held its last show in nearby Surfside Beach before moving to the site of Club Kryptonite (which originally housed the All Star Cafe) in 2011.
 WonderWorks, described as "a science attraction housed in an upside-down building", opened April 4, 2011.
-On April 1, 2012, Backstage Mirror Maze and The Vault Laser Maze opened.
+On April 1, 2012, Backstage Mirror Maze and the Vault Laser Maze opened.
 The maze attraction recalls an actual bank robbery in Times Square from the 1930s.

 The former IMAX theater, later the Carmike Cinemas and AMC Theatres Big-D Theater.
-It closed in August 2019 and demolished in September 2019.
+It closed in August 2019 and was demolished in September 2019.

 Following Labor Day weekend in 2015, both Planet Hollywood and MagiQuest closed, and the globe-shaped Planet Hollywood building was demolished the following month.
 Around the same time, several clubs in the Celebrity Square district, including Revolutions and Carlos'n Charlie's announced that they would close in November.
 Some people living in the area expressed concern that Burroughs & Chapin wanted to drop adult attractions for a more family-oriented development.

 On February 3, 2015, changes were announced that included the city's first Dave & Buster's as well as American Tap House and OZ nightclub.
 A new 15,043-square-foot Hard Rock Cafe opened in 2016.
 The landmark Hard Rock pyramid was demolished in fall 2016 to make way for the new Dave & Buster's.
 Additionally, a Wahlburgers location opened in fall 2016, replacing the former Club Rodeo.
 The former Carlos'n Charlie's restaurant is home to a two-story restaurant called Paula Deen’s Family Kitchen.
 Malibu’s Surf Bar, Crocodile Rocks, Original Shucker’s Raw Bar and the Carolina Comedy Club would stay where they were.
-In addition, the Celebrity Square district received a facelift to replace the aging "French Quarter" facade with a more contemporary style reminiscent of a warehouse district.
+The Celebrity Square district received a facelift to replace the aging "French Quarter" facade with a more contemporary style reminiscent of a warehouse district.
 In 2017 Celebrity Square was officially renamed "The Avenue"; all signage referencing Celebrity Square were subsequently removed.